• Skip to main content

 Tracht Gut Vet Zein Gut – Final Thoughts

-A year and a half later from when I first heard the words Tracht Gut Vet Zein Gut, I did get married.
+A year and a half after I first heard the words Tracht Gut Vet Zein Gut, I did get married.

 And the marriage took place at that very same hall, in the very spot where I had imagined the wedding taking place.